Word Confusion: Bus versus Buss

 Posted November 16, 2012 by Kathy Davie in Author Resources, Self-Editing, Word Confusions, Writing

-I gotta admit, I’m prejudiced.
+I gotta admit, I’m prejudiced about this word confusion.
 And rather embarrassed about how wrong I am.
 I’m so accustomed to seeing a buss as a kiss, that I simply can’t reconcile myself to busses being multiple city or school buses.
 It just ain’t right.

 And, I’m wrong.
 Technically.